Last Updated on

 The marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products .
 An effective brand strategy gives you a major edge in increasingly competitive markets.

-Developing brand awareness as an artist is much different than a product or cooperation.
+Developing brand awareness as an artist is much different from a product or cooperation.

 You are branding yourself as an artist.